ludwiggj/scala-finance-gadget/README.md

 * [SSoup](https://github.com/filosganga/ssoup "SSoup"), a Scala wrapper around the [JSoup](http://jsoup.org "JSoup") Java library for parsing HTML.
 This is used to parse the HTML scraped from the investment management platform.

-* Slick 2.1.0, to create the database facade.
+* Slick 2.1.0, to create the database persistence layer.

 * Typesafe config, to store details of the accounts used to access the investment management platform.

-* Play 2.4.0, to provide a web front end (work in progress).
+* Play 2.4.0, to provide the web front end.

 * ScalaTest 2.2.1.